whitefusionhq/ellisflutes_site/src/custom-order.md

 There is no deposit required for a custom flute, and no pre-payment is accepted.
 I provide an estimated time to completion that is ***just an estimate***!
 I work alone and there are many unforeseen variables that can impact my work schedule, so I can't guarantee a delivery time on custom orders.

 Also please take note that *I work on stock flutes for my store concurrently with custom orders.*  I've had some customers wonder why their custom flute was not yet complete when new stock was still being added to the online store.
 I divide my time between these tasks, and being on the custom order waiting list does not mean that I exclusively work with such orders until they are complete.
 About half of my time goes to custom orders, and half to stock flutes.
+And again, it's just me, so anything that comes up (I catch a cold, a piece of equipment breaks, my cat has to go to the vet, etc.) can pull me off task and cause everything I'm working on to be delayed.
+This happens routinely, hence the "estimate".

 So to place a custom order, simply [e-mail me to discuss the details](mailto:geoffrey@ellisflutes.com).